ipfs/go-graphsync/docs/DESIGNDOC.md

-# Go Data Transfer Design Doc
+# Data Transfer Module Design

+This module encapsulates protocols for exchanging piece data between storage clients and miners, both when consummating a storage deal and when retrieving the piece later.

 ### Goals

-1. File Transfer Module should be nuetral to whether it's on a client or a miner
+1. Abstraction of the underlying exchange protocols (e.g. bitswap, truck full of disks) from the rest of a Filecoin system.
+2. A common negotiation protocol independent of the underlying data exchange protocol.
+3. A single module that may be linked into both client and provider applications, producing and consuming an RPC-friendly API
-2. File Transfer Module should be nuetral to the larger operations being performed (i.e. storage deal, retrieval deal, etc)
+4. Neutral as to the context of the transfer operations being performed (storage deal, retrieval deal, etc).
-3. File Transfer can be initiated by either the sender or the receiver
+5. Data transfer can be initiated by either the sender or the receiver.
-4. The negotiation of the file transfer should be indepedent of the underlying transport protocol
-5. File transfers can happen for either all or part of a piece
+6. Data transfer can happen for either all or part of a piece

 ### Concepts

-**Push Request** - A request to send data to the other party
+- **Push Request** - A request to send data to the other party

-**Pull Request** - A request to have the other party send data
+- **Pull Request** - A request to have the other party send data

-**Requestor** - The party that initiates the data transfer request (whether Push or Pull)
+- **Requestor** - The party that initiates the data transfer request (whether Push or Pull)

-**Responder** - The party that receives the data transfer request
+- **Responder** - The party that receives the data transfer request

-**Data Transfer Voucher** - A wrapper around information that can identify and verify the transfer request to the other party
+- **Data Transfer Voucher** - A wrapper around information that can identify and verify the transfer request to the other party

-**PullValidator** - When a pull request is received by a responder, looks at the voucher sent with the request to verify if it's valid.
+- **PullValidator** - When a pull request is received by a responder, looks at the voucher sent with the request to verify if it's valid.
 Provided by the responder

-**PushValidator** - When a push request is received by a responder, looks at the data transfer voucher with the request to verify if it's valid.
+- **PushValidator** - When a push request is received by a responder, looks at the data transfer voucher with the request to verify if it's valid.
 Provided by the responder

-**Scheduler** - Once a request is negotiated and verified, actually schedules and performs the transfer.
+- **Scheduler** - Once a request is negotiated and verified, actually schedules and performs the transfer.
 The scheduler has access to an underlying verifiable protocol

-**Listener** - A callback that receives notifications when different data transfer events happen
+- **Listener** - A callback that receives notifications when different data transfer events happen

-**Graphsync** - The default transfer protocol used by the Scheduler is Graphsync.
+- **Graphsync** - The default transfer protocol used by the Scheduler.
 The full graphsync specification can be found at [https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md](https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md)

 ### Basic Phases

 There are two basic phases to any data transfer:

 1. Negotiation - the requestor and responder agree to the transfer by validating with the data transfer voucher
-2. Transfer - The transfer is actually initiated by the party that will actually receive data.
+2. Transfer - The transfer is actually initiated by the party that will receive data.
 The default protocol used to do the transfer is Graphsync

 ### Push Flow